 Informed consent: All study participants, or their legal guardian, provided informed written consent prior to study enrollment

-Biostatistics: The statistical methods of this study were reviewed by Department of Public Health and Statistics, National Liver Institute from Menoufiya University.

 Conflict-of-interest: Waked I serving as a speaker for Hoffman La Roche, MSD, BMS, and Gilead; advisory boards for Janssen, Hoffman La Roche, and MSD; investigator in clinical trials for Hoffman La Roche, BMS, Bayer, Janssen, AbbVie, and Gilead.
 All the other authors declare no conflicting interests related to this paper.